pilotmoon/PopClip-Extensions/README-beta.md

 In a Shortcut action, PopClip will invoke a [Shortcut](https://support.apple.com/en-gb/guide/shortcuts-mac/apdf22b0444c/mac) by name.
 Shortcuts are only available on macOS 12.0 and above.

-A shortcut action is defined by the presence of a `shortcut name` field.
+A shortcut action is defined by the presence of a `shortcut name` field, as follows:

 |Key|Type|Description|
 |---|----|-----------|